ingjuanocampo/CompositeDelegateAdapter/README.md

 ```

-Implement this and provide a unique ID and a viewTypeId both as Intergers.
+Implement this and provide a unique ID and a viewTypeId both as Integers.

 For example;